votomom/don_secrets_utility/README.md

 Chainlink Functions lets your on-chain consumer reference **DON-hosted secrets** via:
 `req.addDONHostedSecrets(slotId, version)`.

+Use this tool if you:

+- Build smart contracts with Solidity and Python (Brownie, web3.py)
+- Want to interact with Chainlink DON without JavaScript
+- Need to upload secrets to Chainlink Functions
+- Prefer Python-based blockchain development workflows
+- Want to avoid Node.js and JS dependency overhead

 This project helps you:
 1) generate the encrypted payload (`encryptedSecretsHexstring`)